ozymaxx/sketchautocompletion/README.md

   Once you've done all these steps, the model will be ready.

 ### Prediction
-To run the prediction pipeline, the first step is obtaining the JSON representation of the sketch input (more information can be found in [this README document](https://github.com/ozymaxx/sketchfe)).
+To run the prediction pipeline, the first step is obtaining the JSON representation of the sketched input (more information can be found in [this README document](https://github.com/ozymaxx/sketchfe)).
 How you create and send this string is up to the implementation of the client.

 Before processing the input, firstly load the model into the memory:
 ```